 The tents offer the veterans a semblance of home, while also reminding the public about their ongoing fight with the Veterans Administration behind them.
 Inside, the tents contain couches, book shelves, potted plants, and cots.
 Residents are assigned to a rotating list of tasks, including sweeping, taking out the trash, and keeping watch.
 They even adhere to a chain of command.
 “They’re running it like a patrol base in Iraq,” says Reynolds, himself an Iraq War veteran.

 In response to a request for comment, a VA spokesperson pointed to the newly sanctioned tent city on the West L.A. campus, which was approved in April amid the pandemic.
 “This is the first time in the VA’s history where we have had this opportunity for Homeless Veterans to fall under the Care, Treatment, Rehabilitation Services,” chief of communications Steve Ruh said.
-The American Legion has referred to the sanctioned tent city on the VA’s grounds as an “internment camp.”
+In an opinion article published on The California American Legion website, The Old Veterans Guard has referred to the sanctioned tent city on the VA’s grounds as an “internment camp.”

 The 388-acre parcel of land, located between the affluent communities of Brentwood and Westwood, has long been a locus of controversy.
 The expansive campus came into public possession after California landowner and socialite Arcadia Bandini de Stearns Baker deeded it to the federal government as a home for disabled soldiers in 1887.